FairyyGenie/introToIM/midtermProject/README.md

 <img src="https://github.com/FairyyGenie/introToIM/blob/main/midtermProject/Images/midtermsketch.PNG" width="400" height="650">

 ## Actual Screenshots of the game & the video
+Here is the youtube link to my project: https://youtu.be/6U290t5brLA

+Here are some screen shots:

 ## Problems I found
 ### 1. The speed update